-Once upon a time Cape Verde islands were on the important way between Portugal and its far away colonies.
+Once upon a time Cabo Verde islands were on the important way between Portugal and its far away colonies.
 Now islands are somewhat trapped in silence.

-Highlights of Cape Verde are historical towns with numerous well preserved examples of colonial architecture.
+Highlights of Cabo Verde are historical towns with numerous well preserved examples of colonial architecture.

 - Cova Rodela dragon tree - Brava.
 Large, old dragon tree (Dracaena draco) in the centre of picturesque village with cobblestone streets.